Info Agency Main Banner Content

 The walnut twig beetle was detected in Franklin County in samples collected during the 2014 trapping season.
 This is the first detection of walnut twig beetle in Indiana.
 The detection was from a trap and also from logs at a sawmill.
-The sawmill is the only quarantined location, and movement of walnut into and out of Franklin county is not regulated.

 Indiana Quarantine Information

 Moving walnut material inside Indiana

 Movement of black walnut within Indiana is not restricted.

 Transporting walnut material OUT of Indiana

 Upon the discovery of the fungus Geosmithia morbida on the Stenomimus pallidus beetle in Indiana, a few states began to quarantine walnut material being transported out of Indiana.
 Since then it has been determined that the native beetle Stenomimus pallidus is not an effective vector of TCD.
 Upon that determination most states have removed or are in the process of removing the quarantine of walnut materials originating in Indiana.
 These restrictions vary from state to state.
 Please contact an Indiana Compliance Officer for the most recent restrictions and to obtain a compliance agreement or state phytosanitary certificate to facilitate the movement of this material.

 Indiana instituted an external quarantine in 2011 to protect our natural resources from walnut twig beetle and thousand cankers disease.